D. Michael Fisher: 2002 gubernatorial election

 Fisher ran for governor of Pennsylvania in the 2002 election.
 Early in the campaign, the Republican State Committee gravitated to him as the nominee, much to the chagrin of State Treasurer Barbara Hafer, who had explored a run.
 After Fisher won the nomination unopposed, Hafer endorsed the Democrat, Ed Rendell and later switched her party affiliation to the Democratic Party.
 Fisher's campaign website was praised as being among the best during the 2002 election cycle.

 Fisher's candidacy was unable to gain traction, and he was down in the polls by double digits throughout the fall.
 In the end, Fisher could not catch Rendell and lost 53.4%–44.4%.

 Federal judicial service

 Fisher was appointed to the United States Court of Appeals for the Third Circuit to serve with Marjorie Rendell, Governor Rendell's wife.
 Fisher was nominated by President George W. Bush on May 1, 2003, to a seat vacated by Carol Los Mansmann.
 He was confirmed by the United States Senate on December 9, 2003, and received commission on December 11, 2003.
 Fisher officially resigned as Attorney General and assumed his judicial office four days later.
 He assumed senior status on February 1, 2017.

 Personal life

-Fisher and his wife, Carol, an education consultant, have two children.
+Fisher and his wife, Carol, an education consultant, have two adult children.
 Michelle is an attorney, and Brett works in the Merchant Services Business.
-He also has 4 grandchildren.
-Cecilia, Camden, Elliott, and Judge.
+He also has 4 grandchildren; Cecilia, Camden, Elliott, and Judge.